mmondics/aiops-z/README.md

     Consolidate workloads to reduce infrastructure usage to the minimum, downsize containers, prevent sprawl, and use the most economical cloud offerings.

 Turbonomic is a containerized, microservices architected application running in a Kubernetes environment.
-You then assign services running on your network to be [Turbonomic targets](https://www.ibm.com/docs/en/tarm/8.10.3?topic=overview-turbonomic-targets).
+You then assign environments to be [Turbonomic targets](https://www.ibm.com/docs/en/tarm/8.10.3?topic=overview-turbonomic-targets).
 Turbonomic discovers the entities (physical devices, virtual components and software components) that each target manages, and then performs analysis, anticipates risks to performance or efficiency, and recommends actions you can take to avoid problems before they occur.

 [Source and more information](https://www.ibm.com/docs/en/tarm/8.10.3?topic=documentation-product-overview)